 The International Society of Sport Psychology (ISSP) is an organization devoted to promoting research, practice, and development in the discipline of sport psychology throughout the world.
 ISSP-a multidisciplinary association and the only worldwide organization of scholars whose research interests focus on some aspects of sport psychology-exists to (a) encourage and promote the study of human behavior within sport, physical activity, and health settings; (b) facilitate the sharing of knowledge through a newsletter, meetings and a quadrennial congress, and (c) improve the quality of research and professional practice in sport psychology.
 The society also endeavors to foster peace and understanding among people from all countries.
-Members include researchers, psychology.
-It was formed in 1965 under the direction of Dr. Ferruccio Antonelli of Italy, and has since hosted General Assembly meetings every four years during the World Congress (next one in Taiwan in 2021).
+Members include researchers, psychologists, educators, coaches and administrators, as well as students and athletes interested in sport psychology.
+It was formed in 1965 under the direction of Dr. Ferruccio Antonelli of Italy, and has since hosted General Assembly meetings every four years during the World Congress.